For me, reflexology is a complementary therapy that has a part in my holistic approach to managing my asthma.

 Reflexology and the Nervous System

 The nervous system is a network of nerves and cells that carry messages to and from the brain and the spinal cord to various parts of the body.
-The nervous system includes both the central nervous system and Peripheral nervous system.
-The central nervous system is made up of the brain and spinal cord and the Peripheral nervous system is made up of the somatic and the autonomic nervous systems
+The nervous system includes both the central nervous system and the peripheral nervous system.
+The central nervous system is made up of the brain and spinal cord, and the peripheral nervous system is made up of the somatic and autonomic nervous systems.

 Working the nervous system through reflexology is said to stimulate more than 7,000 nerves in the feet.
 Reflexology encourages the opening and clearing of pathways to the brain and body.

 The circulatory system is made up of the vessels and the muscles that help and control the flow of blood around the body.
 The circulatory system consists of the heart, blood, and blood vessels which transport the blood around the body.

 By reducing stress and tension, reflexology allows the cardiovascular (heart) vessels to conduct the flow of blood naturally and easily.
 The circulatory system is stimulated when using reflexology by speeding up the removal of toxins from the system and providing the body with a better supply of oxygen and nutrients.